ngwakevin/thinkForward/docs/azure-deployment-guide.md

 - Verifies that `.next/standalone/server.js` exists and exits early if the build output was not packaged.
 - Restores helper scripts from `public/azure-backup/scripts` if the originals are missing, preventing placeholder fallbacks in production.
-- Copies `.next/static` next to the standalone server and links the `public` directory so static assets are served correctly.
+- Copies the standalone build, `.next/static`, and `public` assets into `/home/site/temp/thinkforward-runtime` so writes happen on a writable filesystem.
-- Runs the standalone server directly via `node .next/standalone/server.js`.
+- Runs the standalone server directly from that runtime folder via `node server.js`.

 **App Service start command**: `startup.sh`